drchrispinnock/gcp-node-example/article.md

 You can get more details by using the ```gcloud``` help functions, e.g. ```gcloud compute instances create --help```, but we briefly describe the options here.

 The *zone* and *machine-type* options are used to specify the zone and instance type we have chosen.
-The *create-disk* declaration specified the 80GB boot disk along with the initial image the machine will run.
+The *create-disk* declaration specifies the 80GB boot disk along with the initial image the machine will run.
 Note that the project name, instance name and zone are in the declaration, as is the Debian 11 image name.

 The *network-interface* option defines an IPv4 network interface in the default VPC of the GCP account.

 The *maintenance-policy* is used when the underlying hardware is under maintenance.
-The *MIGRATE* policy means that GCP will attempt to migrate the instance.
+The *MIGRATE* policy means that GCP will attempt to migrate the instance in such circumstances.
 Alternatively one can use *TERMINATE* and the VM will be terminated instead.

 The *provisioning-model* is used to declare *STANDARD* or *SPOT* provisioning.
 Spot VMs are spare capacity and have lower pricing than standard VMs.
-Spot VMs have no guaranteed run-time which are suitable for applications that do not need to be available all the time.
+Spot VMs have no guaranteed run-time and are suitable for applications that do not need to be available all the time.
 They are not suitable for our node application.

 The *scopes* option is used to declare the services that the VM can access.
 The help page lists all available scopes.

 The next four options are more complicated and the interested reader can find out about them from the documentation.
 The *no-shielded-secure-boot* option disables secure boot, the *shielded-vtpm* option will ensure the VM is booted with the Trusted Platform Module enabled and the *shielded-integrity-monitoring* option enables monitoring of the boot integrity.
 The *reservation-affinity* option defines the type of reservation for the instance.

-The *labels* adds a key value pair label to the server to help find resources later on.
+The *labels* option adds a key value pair label to the server to help find resources later on.
 This is optional, but in this case, the label can be used to find VMs that have been added using ```gcloud```.
 Finally the *service-account* option specifies the service account that the machine will run under.

-We obtained this command line by using the Compute Engine Console and instead of creating it, viewing the equivalent code as in the image below.
-The options above are the defaults it gave.
+We obtained this command line by using the Compute Engine Console and instead of creating it, we viewed the equivalent code as in the image below.

 ![Setting up the VM in the Console](img/VM.png)